dhawaljoh/dhawaljoh.github.io/_posts/2016-03-25-My PhD-Application-Story.md

 I realized very early, thanks to wonderful mentors I found in seniors from school and college, that PhD applications are **not** at all like MS applications.
 I needed to show demonstrated ability of research and take a more structured approach to applying.

-My profile did improve a bit - over the course of Spring, 2015, my GPA increased a fair bit, I completed my internship at IISc, IIIT Hyderabad and got started at Xerox Research Centre.
-I managed to snag one publication.
-But, that alone wouldn't be enough to prove my worth.
+My profile did improve a bit - over the course of Spring, 2015, my GPA increased a fair amount, I completed internships at IISc, IIIT Hyderabad and got started at Xerox Research Centre India.
+I even managed to snag one publication.
+But that alone wouldn't be enough to prove my worth.
 I knew I needed a killer SOP that would drive home the point that I'm fit for research.

-I collected my code from all the projects and organized it, put it on GitHub, put it into my SOP.
-My SOP was weaved into a story of my progress through undergrad and trying to convince the admissions committee that I was ready for grad school.
+I collected code from all my projects, organized it, put it on GitHub, and linked it on my SOP.
+My SOP was weaved into a story of my progress through undergrad while trying to convince the admissions committee that I was ready for grad school.
 None of the "We bought our first computer when I was aged 6..." nonsense.
 Let's break it down.

 I had my SOP chopped up into three sections, so, here's some advice: